kousu/verbose-challenge-synopsis/README.md

 go test -v
 ```

-The tests are in ...
+The tests are in `update-player-firmwares_test.go`